Michael A. Taylor Player Props: Twins vs. Blue Jays

-The Minnesota Twins, including Michael A. Taylor (.133 batting average in his past 10 games), take on starter Chris Bassitt and the Toronto Blue Jays at Target Field, Saturday at 2:10 PM ET.
+Michael A. Taylor, with a slugging percentage of .212 in his past 10 games -- including one home run -- will be in action for the Minnesota Twins versus the Toronto Blue Jays, with Jose Berrios on the mound, May 28 at 2:10 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Blue Jays.
+In his previous game he had a hitless showing (0-for-4) against the Blue Jays.

 Michael A. Taylor Game Info & Props vs. the Blue Jays